Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 9. VSS - Make Integration with Visual Source Safe More Efficient

-• A VS project should be able to be shared by sending the URL or fileshare which can be pasted into Start/Run (e.g. vss://Path/To/Database/ProjectName) - which would then be automatically checked out of Source Safe
+• A VS project will be able to be shared by sending the URL or fileshare which can be pasted into Start/Run (e.g. vss://Path/To/Database/ProjectName) - which would then be automatically checked out of Source Safe

 Update: Visual Studio .NET 2005 and Visual SourceSafe 2005 Beta 2 - Partially done